Demian's Gamebook Web Page

 More reviews by Kveto

-Users Who Own This Item: Ardennes, auximenes, Crazyscotsman, CSquared, dArtagnan, dave2002a, Demian, duckhugger, Erikwinslow, fraze, Gartax, Himynameistony, hoops4ever, horrorbusiness, jdreller, katzcollection, Khellendros, kinderstef, knginatl, Kveto, marnaudo, mattender, mlvoss, momaw27, Nomad, RonaldFrobnitz, Sheridan77, spragmatic, ThisIslandEarth, Von Scotty, waktool (US 1st*), Yalius
+Users Who Own This Item: Ardennes, Arkadia, auximenes, Crazyscotsman, CSquared, dArtagnan, dave2002a, Demian, duckhugger, Erikwinslow, fraze, Gartax, Himynameistony, hoops4ever, horrorbusiness, jdreller, katzcollection, Khellendros, kinderstef, knginatl, Kveto, marnaudo, mattender, mlvoss, momaw27, Nomad, RonaldFrobnitz, Sheridan77, spragmatic, ThisIslandEarth, Von Scotty, waktool (US 1st*), Yalius

 Users Who Want This Item: Alatar001, B0N0V0X, bigcobra, bonhomme, bookwormjeff, Cyan, exaquint, Ffghtermedic, fushek, hanbaoge, Lambchop, lek, LordJR, nelsondesign, NEMO, PlanewalkerGroup (Seeking a 1st printing in Near-Fine or better condition.), Pseudo_Intellectual, Randomdays, Ryuran333, snakefire77, stock, Trachalio (Used to own), twar